NOSM University reserves the right to review and change the admission requirements at any time without notice.

 At least one (1) referee should be a non-academic/character referee.

-It is recommended that one (1) of the reference letters comes from a member of the community or from a community organization, and at least one (1) academic reference.
-References written in French will be accepted.
+It is recommended that one (1) CAF comes from a member of the community or from a community organization, and that at least one (1) be an academic reference.

-NOSM students must be proficient in written and spoken English.
-Application materials must be submitted in English with the exception of Reference Letters, which may be submitted by referees in French.
+NOSM University UME students must be proficient in written and spoken English.
+All application materials must be submitted in English except for the following:

 Applicants are not required to take the TOEFL testing.